epsilon-machine/missingpy/README.md

 The first step involves filling any missing values of the remaining, non-candidate, columns with an initial guess, which is the column mean for columns representing numerical variables and the column mode for columns representing categorical variables.
+Note that the categorical variables need to be explicitly identified during the imputer's `fit()` method call (see API for more information).
 After that, the imputer fits a random forest model with the candidate column as the outcome variable and the remaining columns as the predictors over all rows where the candidate column values are not missing.